150th Anniversary of

-Civics and Government is the teaching and presentation of the principles and ideals of the American republican representative form of government as portrayed and experienced by the acts and policies of the framers of the Declaration of Independency, Constitution of the United States and Bill of Rights.
+Civics and Government is the teaching and presentation of the principles and ideals of the American republican representative form of government as portrayed and experienced by the acts and policies of the framers of the Declaration of Independence, Constitution of the United States and Bill of Rights.

 Economics is concerned with the behavior of individuals and institutions engaged in the production, exchange, and consumption of goods and services.
 Students will learn how economic activity impacts the forces of everyday life which is essential as they become adults entering the work force.

 Geography is the science of space and place on Earth’s surface.
 Its subject matter is the physical and human phenomena that make up the world’s environments and places.
-Geography helps understand spatial contexts, recognize places and regions as human concepts, understand physical processes that have shaped the Earth’s surface and the patterns resulting from those processes.
+Geography helps students understand spatial contexts, recognize places and regions as human concepts, understand physical processes that have shaped the Earth’s surface and the patterns resulting from those processes.

 History provides a framework that helps instill in each student an ability to develop historical comprehension, to evaluate historical interpretation and to understand and conduct historical research.

 Student Interpersonal Skills were crafted to address the skills students need to empower themselves and to successfully navigate the social world of family, school, college, and career connections not only in America but in the global marketplace.
 The standards address self-awareness and self-management, establishing and maintaining relationships, decision-making and responsible behavior, all which reflect the demands of adult life in society.